Bart254/alx-low_level_programming/0x14-bit_manipulation/README.md

-At the end of this repo, you know how to manipulate bits and use bitwise operators.
+At the end of this repo, you will know how to manipulate bits and use bitwise operators.